 - CCTV images are captured at office premises and various housing locations for the prevention and detection of crime

-- photographs are taken of employees, contractors and subcontractors to help colleagues, tenants and security to identify you.
+- Photographs are taken of employees, contractors and subcontractors to help colleagues, tenants and security to identify you

-- photographs of tenants and customers may be taken for marketing and publicity purposes.
+- Photographs of tenants and customers may be taken for marketing and publicity purposes.
 These are taken at various events and at tenancy properties.
 Photographs are taken and used only with consent.

 Who is your personal data shared with

-Selwood Housing may be required to share your personal data with third party organisations from time to time.
+Selwood Housing Group may be required to share your personal data with various third party organisations from time to time.
 Personal data will be shared when there is a legal ground under the data protection regulation to do so.
 Sharing of personal data is also necessary to meet and comply with our contractual obligations and where necessary in our legitimate interest.

-- with contractors and sub contractors who carry out various maintenance and building services on our behalf.
-All contractors and sub contractors are required to sign and comply with our data sharing agreements.
+- With contractors and sub-contractors who carry out various maintenance and building services on our behalf.
+All contractors and sub-contractors are required to sign and comply with our data sharing agreements

-- details of tenants who have left with rent arrears will be shared with debt collection agencies.
+- Details of tenants who have left with rent arrears will be shared with debt collection agencies. personal data may be shared with government departments, with our regulators and auditors, and other legal entities where there is a legal obligation to share your personal data

-- personal data may be shared with government departments, Wiltshire Council, with our regulators and auditors, and other legal entities where there is a legal obligation to share your personal data.
+- Personal data may be shared with the relevant local council where there is a legal obligation to share your personal data or to enable them to take reasonable steps in preventing homelessness

-- in order to manage sickness and health issues with occupational health and medical professionals
+- In order to manage sickness and health issues with occupational health and medical professionals

-- personal data may also be shared with other third party organisations including insurance companies and for employment references.
+- Personal data may also be shared with other third party organisations including insurance companies and for employment references.